imgag/megSAP/doc/internal/grch38_false_duplications.md

-# Variant calling with Dragen
+# Correction of false duplications in GRCh38

 About 1.3 MB of the GRCh38 reference was identified as falsely duplicated, including some medically relevant genes.
 For details, see this paper: https://www.nature.com/articles/s41587-021-01158-1

-To fix, this the regions are masked in the reference genome by replacing the sequence with 'N'.
+To fix this the regions are masked in the reference genome by replacing the sequence with 'N'.

 ## Changes in small variant calling

 Several regions are uniquely mappable after the masking (MAPQ>0), but were not before (MAPQ=0).
 In these region, there will be new variant calls.

-Mainly the regions in the table below are affected.
+Mainly the regions also affected in CNV calling (see below) will contain changes in small variants.

 ## Changes in CNV calling

-Masked regions will be shown with copy-number 0 after the change.
-New uniquely mappable regions are shown with copy-nuber 4.

 CNV calling in the following genomic regions is affected by the change: